awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 ### Importing data with Oracle Data Pump and a database link<a name="Oracle.Procedural.Importing.DataPump.DBLink"></a>

  The following import process uses Oracle Data Pump and the Oracle [DBMS\_FILE\_TRANSFER](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_FILE_TRANSFER.html) package\.
 The process connects to a source Oracle instance, which can be an on\-premises or Amazon EC2 instance, or an Amazon RDS for Oracle DB instance\.
 The process then exports data using the [DBMS\_DATAPUMP](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_DATAPUMP.html) package\.
-Next, it uses the `DBMS_FILE_TRANSFER.PUT_FILE` method to copy the dump file from the Oracle instance to the `DATA_PUMP_DIR` directory on the target Amazon RDS Oracle DB instance that is connected using a database link\.
-The final step imports the data from the copied dump file into the Amazon RDS Oracle DB instance using the` DBMS_DATAPUMP` package\.
+Next, it uses the `DBMS_FILE_TRANSFER.PUT_FILE` method to copy the dump file from the Oracle instance to the `DATA_PUMP_DIR` directory on the target Amazon RDS for Oracle DB instance that is connected using a database link\.
+The final step imports the data from the copied dump file into the Amazon RDS for Oracle DB instance using the` DBMS_DATAPUMP` package\.

 The process has the following requirements:
 + You must have execute privileges on the `DBMS_FILE_TRANSFER` and `DBMS_DATAPUMP` packages\.